tomdns/blog/devlogs/compute-game-of-life.md

 * * *

-## Note

-Devnotes are a way for me to keep track of what I do and remind me of the important bits :)

-## 1 - Core idea

 I send a render texture to the compute that will contain the results of the simulation, I never read from it.
 Then I send a RWStructuredBuffer of the size of my texture (width*height).
 So for each pixel I can have a struct of whatever data I need to send.
 For instance storing the previous/current state, a color, a lifetime, ...